singhrhi/MyTestProjects/Description.md

 Shopping Cart:

 Basic shopping cart is created to learn different core concepts of Angular 4, like cross component communication, different use cases of services, components movement through routing, and filters.

+Fitness Tracker:

+Its a app built with Angular 7, Angular material, Angular Fire &Ngrx